mohjb/BlocklyJs/README.md

 build custom-blocks that correspond to every construct and every syntax in javascript

-some examples of the custom blocks: (almost 200 custom blocks for the level0 fundamental-language, the remaining levels at a later stage of the development of this project)
+some examples of the custom blocks: (almost 81 custom blocks for the level0 fundamental-language, the remaining levels will be built at a later stage of the development of this project)
 <pre>
 Lang -LEVEL0 Core //classPackage
   Expr